Henselian schemes in positive characteristic: Etale and smooth morphisms

-For the scheme $X_0$ with the same underlying topological space as $X$, as defined in Remark~\ref{rmk:getususch}, the small \Et site $(X_0)_{\et}$ and the small \hetale site $X_{\het}$ are equivalent via the functor of Proposition~\ref{prop:globcatequiv}.

-It suffices to check that $\F_{\het}$ is an \hetale sheaf Zariski-locally on each object $X' \to X$ of $X_{\het}$ since it is a sheaf for the Zariski topology on each object.
-Thus we can reduce to the case where $X'=X$ is an affine Henselian scheme $\sph(A,I)$ for a Henselian pair $(A,I)$ and $\F=\widetilde{M}$ for some $A$-module $M$.
+\begin{proof} It suffices to check that $\F_{\het}$ is an \hetale sheaf Zariski-locally on $X$, since it is a sheaf for the Zariski topology on each object of $X_\het$.
+Thus we can reduce to the case where $X$ is an affine Henselian scheme $\sph(A,I)$ for a Henselian pair $(A,I)$ and $\F=\widetilde{M}$ for some $A$-module $M$.

+Let $Y=\spec(A)$.
+For the underlying scheme $X_0$ of $X$, as defined in Remark~\ref{rmk:getususch}, the small Zariski sites $(X_0)_{\zar}$ and $X_{\zar}$ are the same since $X$ and $X_0$ have the same underlying topological space.
+Furthermore, the small \Et site $(X_0)_{\et}$ and the small \hetale site $X_{\het}$ are equivalent via the functor of Proposition~\ref{prop:globcatequiv}.
+In fact $X_0=\spec(A/I)$ and we have a canonical closed immersion $\iota: X_0 \to Y$ such that $X$ is the Henselization of $Y$ along the closed subscheme $X_0$.

+We will show that the presheaf $\F_\het$ is a \hetale sheaf by giving an isomorphism to a sheaf on the equivalent site $(X_0)_\et$.